jiangs11/Neo4J-Pandemic/README.md

 Reasonable complete list of Person to Person relationship attributes with their valid values.

 - Set disease attributes for Persons.
 Maybe other, like hand washing.
 Mask level, other Spread/Contract factors, “social hermitcy”, fear.
-PROBABILITY    DAVE, AUSTIN
+PROBABILITY    DAVE, AUSTIN :heavy_check_mark:

 OVERALL GOAL:
 Minimally, build PersonDefiner class with static methods to set attributes for Persons in a representative way.
 (You should take into account demographic attributes, like age from Group 1.)